NordAct/useless-reptile/Example-Data-Pack/README.md

 - `spawn_conditions` - (optional) id of spawn conditions file, located in `uselessreptile/spawn_conditions` within data
 - `attribute_modifiers` - (optional) id of attribute modifiers file, located in `uselessreptile/attribute_modifiers` within data
 - `display_name_key` - (optional) localisation key for display name of the variant.
 Note that it'll only be visible if entity does not have custom name
+- `base_taming_progress` - base taming progress for variant.
+Setting this to -1 will make variant untameable.
+Should be a positive number, as taming progress works by going down each time certain condition is met (i.e. giving dragon right taming item) until it reaches 0
+- `taming_items` - list of items that can be used for taming the variant.
+Technically optional, but not specifying those makes variant technically untameable.
+List entries can be specified in 2 ways:
+  - By specifying entry as a pair of `"key": value`, where `key` is either item tag or item id and value is an array of 2 integer numbers, where 1st number represents minimal possible taming progress decrease and second is maximum possible decrease (`[min, max]`)
+  - By specifying entry as object with following fields:
+    - `item` - either item tag or item id
+    - `taming_progress_increase` - either an array of 2 integer numbers, where 1st number represents minimal possible taming progress decrease and second is maximum possible decrease (`[min, max]`) or an object with following fields:
+      - `min` - minimal possible taming progress decrease
+      - `max` - maximum possible taming progress decrease
+- `food_items` - list of items that can be used to heal dragon.
+For some dragons may be used for other activities (i.e. River Pikehorn will seek its food items when fishing).
+Technically optional, but leaving this empty will make dragon impossible to be healed with food.
+List entries can be specified in 2 ways:
+  - By specifying entry as a pair of `"key": value`, where `key` is either item tag or item id and value is a positive integer number that represents amount of health that will be restored when dragon consumes the food item
+  - By specifying entry as object with following fields:
+    - `item` - either item tag or item id
+    - `healing_amount` - amount of health that will be restored when dragon consumes the food item

 ## `custom_name` file structure
 Technically just a stripped version of variant.